elyerr/passport-connect/README.md

   Returns the authenticated user's information, including any relevant details for authorization.

 - **logout()**:
-  Logs out the authenticated user, terminating their session.
+  Logs out the authenticated user, terminating their session only in the third-party application.
+  When using module mode, the logout request must be directed to the authorization server's logout route, e.g., `https://master.elyerr.xyz/logout`.

 These methods make it easier to manage user permissions, retrieve user details, and handle session management efficiently.